 Prostate cancer affects the prostate gland and may spread to surrounding structures.
-While most men with prostate cancer have no symptoms, physician can find prostate cancer during a regular checkup, using a combination of a blood test called a PSA and a digital rectal exam (DRE).
+While most men with prostate cancer have no symptoms, physicians can find prostate cancer during a regular checkup, using a combination of a blood test called a PSA and a digital rectal exam (DRE).

-Nearly one in six American men will be diagnosed with prostate cancer during his lifetime.
+Nearly one in eight American men will be diagnosed with prostate cancer during his lifetime.
 With greater awareness, prostate cancer detection is on the rise and mortality is declining.
 Moreover, better treatments are allowing more men to return to active and productive lives after treatment.

 If you have an early diagnosis of prostate cancer, there is usually a range of treatment options.
 These may include: